Yeh Yung-chih incident

 The Yeh Yung-chih incident was a campus incident involving sexual diversity issues in Taiwan.
-Yeh Yung-chih, a third-grade student of Gao-Shu Junior High School in Gaoshu Village, Gaoshu Township, Pingtung County, was bullied by some classmates because of his gender nonconformity.
+Yeh Yung-chih (葉永鋕), a third-grade student of Gao-Shu Junior High School in Gaoshu Village, Gaoshu Township, Pingtung County, was bullied by some classmates because of his gender nonconformity.
 On April 20, 2000, at 11:42, Yeh left the classroom early to go to the bathroom.
 He was later found seriously injured and lying in a pool of his own blood.
 He later died at a local hospital.
 This incident incited a discussion about gender education in Taiwanese society, which led to the revision of the original "Both Genders Equality Education Act" to "Gender Equity Education Act" in 2004.
 The education policy was also altered from a traditional view of sex into a more universal gender equality education system.

 Background

 According to Yeh Yung-chih's mother, Chen Chun-ju, Yeh was “too feminine” since he was a child and liked “playing make-believe”.
 In junior school, he was bullied by his classmates for those reasons.
 For example, his pants were forcibly taken off by several students in junior high school.
 Although this incident was reported to the school, the situation did not improve.
 According to the investigation, Yeh could only use the toilet safely while avoiding others if possible.